 This is the perfect breakfast or brunch even if you only have 20 minutes to spend on food in the morning.
 Simply press your tofu the night before so it’s ready to add to your veggies and sauce!
 It doesn’t get much easier than that.

 If you make this easy, savory Southwest Tofu Scramble, let me know!
-Leave a comment below or take a picture and tag it #minimalistbaker on Instagram, or @minimalistbaker on Twitter.
+Leave a comment below or take a picture and tag it @minimalistbaker on Instagram or Twitter.
 I love seeing what you guys cook up.
 Cheers!